fernandojunior/prototype_class.js/README.md

 ==================

 Prototype_class is a JavaScript library that provides oriented object programming features.
 It is based on Object and Property Descriptors of ECMA5.
+The compressed file costs only 1.339 kb.

 Features
 --------